UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 Threads are lightweight processes_, run in the address space of an OS process, true OS level threads.

-Therefor, a component of a process.
+Therefore, a component of a process.

 .. _processes: https://en.wikipedia.org/wiki/Light-weight_process